AdamBoley/The-Space-Marine-Legions/README.md

 The blue for the contact form and homepage introductory text was chosen for several reasons.
 Firstly, the dark blue matches the colour of the Space Marine's banner and armour.
 Secondly, blue is a calming colour and invites collaboration.
 Thirdly, it is a primary colour that contrasts well with the red and yellow of the other pages.

 Each Legion Article's colour scheme is designed to mimic the armour colours of the Legion it discusses.
 The primary colour of the armour plates is the background, and the detail colour of the edging is the colour of the text and borders.
 That said, some changes have been made for increased colour contrast.
 A full list is below:

-Traitor Legions:
+**Traitor Legions**:

-Emperor's Children - dark purple background with white text.
+**Emperor's Children** - dark purple background with white text.
 The Emperor's Children traditionally use gold edging, but this offers insufficient contrast.

-Iron Warriors - a light grey background with black text and yellow borders.
+**Iron Warriors** - a light grey background with black text and yellow borders.
 Since this is quite plain, yellow and black hazard stripes have been applied to the upper corners of the quick facts and discussion text boxes, as this is the Iron Warriors' one concession to style.
 [This CSS Tricks article ](https://css-tricks.com/stripes-css/) and [this Youtube video](https://www.youtube.com/watch?v=4kWHW7da4U8) were used to apply hazard stripes to the text boxes.

-Night Lords - dark blue background and white text.
+**Night Lords** - dark blue background and white text.
 The Night Lords traditionally use steel-grey edging and a forked lightning effect in light blue, but grey on dark blue and light blue on dark blue provided insufficient contrast.

-World Eaters - white background and dark blue text.
+**World Eaters** - white background and dark blue text.
 No changes, as sufficient contrast is provided.

-Death Guard - Off-white background and dark green text.
+**Death Guard** - Off-white background and dark green text.
 No changes, as sufficient contrast is provided.

-Thousand Sons - Dark red background and yellow text.
+**Thousand Sons** - Dark red background and yellow text.
 The Thousand Sons traditionally use a bright red colour with gold edging, but a bright red background and gold text offered insufficient contrast, so this was changed to a darker red background and yellow text.

-Sons of Horus - Dark sea-green background and white text.
+**Sons of Horus** - Dark sea-green background and white text.
 The Sons of Horus traditonally use a dark sea-green colour with black edging, but this offered insufficient contrast, so the text was changed to white, though black borders were retained.

-Word Bearers - dark red background and white text.
+**Word Bearers** - dark red background and white text.
 The Word Bearers traditonally use a dark red colour with silver-grey edging.
 Silver text did offer good contrast, but this was changed to white to provide increased contrast.

-Alpha Legion - dark blue/turquoise background and white text.
+**Alpha Legion** - dark blue/turquoise background and white text.
 The Alpha Legion traditionally use a lighter turquoise blue colour and silver edging, but this offered insufficient contrast.

-Loyalist Legions:
+**Loyalist Legions**:

-Dark Angels - dark grey background and white text.
+**Dark Angels** - dark grey background and white text.
 The Dark Angels tradtionally use a flat black colour with silver edging.
 This looked nice, but white text offered increased contrast.
 The black background also felt quite intimidating as the colour of the first article, so it was changed to a softer dark grey.

-White Scars- white background and red text.
+**White Scars** - white background and red text.
 The White Scars tradtionally use a brighter red edging, but this offered insufficient contrast.

-Wolves of Fenris - dark grey background and bone-coloured text.
+**Wolves of Fenris** - dark grey background and bone-coloured text.
 The Wolves use a dark grey colour and bone-coloured edging, as well as bone charms attached to their armour.
 The bone colour is quite close to white, so there is good contrast.

-Imperial Fists - bright yellow background and black text.
+**Imperial Fists** - bright yellow background and black text.
 I considered darkening off the yellow background, but this offered insufficient contrast with the black text.
 The overall effect is quite striking.

-Blood Angels - dark red background and white text.
+**Blood Angels** - dark red background and white text.
 Initially, silver was used for the text, but this offered insufficient contrast as it is more of a light grey.
 Traditional black edging is used for the borders.

-Iron Hands - light grey background and black text.
+**Iron Hands** - light grey background and black text.
 The Iron Hands traditionally use a dark steel grey, with details in black and white.
 A dark grey with white text scheme was used, but this offered insufficient contrast, so I decided on a light grey colour with black text.

-Ultramarines - dark blue background and gold text.
+**Ultramarines** - dark blue background and gold text.
 This offers good contrast.

-Salamanders - dark green background and yellow text.
+**Salamanders** - dark green background and yellow text.
 Initially, orange text was used to mimic the Salamanders flame decals, but this offered insufficient contrast, so it was changed to yellow.

-Raven Guard - black background and white text.
-As with the Dark Angels, this colour scheme could appear intimidating, but since this is the last article, I deemed this okay.
+**Raven Guard** - black background and white text.
+As with the Dark Angels, this colour scheme could appear intimidating, but since this is the last article, I deemed this acceptable.
 It also matches the Raven Guard colour scheme perfectly.

 ### **Image galleries**